ghost-seaboi/Hercules_plugins/Plugins/README.md

 ## looternodelete.c
   Looter mobs will only pick up 10 items and will skip picking up new items when full.
 Picked-up items will not be deleted.

+## dropannouncerate.c
+  Adds announcement feature on rare drops (no DropAnnounce modification needed on itemdb).
+To configure, just edit the 'rate_announce' variable.